 Best Practice: Best practice for frame wall construction involves advanced framing techniques.
-However, these techniques are not required to achieve 30% space conditioning energy savings in the cold and very cold climates.
+However, these techniques are not required to achieve 30% space conditioning energy savings in the mixed-humid climate.
 If you want to gain greater efficiency, more information on advanced framing can be found in the guidance provided in this document for code officials, in the EEBA Builders Guides, in DOE's Fact Sheet on Wall Insulation, and on the Web at www.buildingscience.com/housesthatwork/advancedframing/default.htm.
 If advanced framing is to be used, a detailed plan should be developed showing framing placement.